Flajt/Ladon/ladon/README.md

 - Offline first: Currently only service preview images are downloaded that's it.
 - Privacy friendly: No tracking or analytics is embedded!
 (I consider building my own privacy friendly in the future)
 - Opensource: As you can see it's Open Source XD
+- Biometric Auth: Login only with Biometric auth

 ## Supported Platforms